Need help with setup, or have a technical question? Find your answers in our Technical FAQ.

-If your account has a limit of at least 200,000 emails per month, we automatically assign a dedicated IP address to you.
+If your account has an allowance of at least 100,000 emails per month, we automatically assign a dedicated IP address to you.
 Below this email volume, a shared IP address is actually better for email delivery, as you may not be sending a consistent enough volume of emails for recipient ESPs (like Gmail) to judge your reputation.
 If you send more than 500,000 emails per month we recommend getting a pool of dedicated IP addresses, as some ESPs restrict the number of emails they receive from each IP address.
 See here for further info.

 Is SMTP2GO authenticated and secure?

 Yes – SMTP2GO supports all methods of authentication and security (TLS/SSL) used by all major email software.

 Does the content of my emails matter for deliverability?

 Yes – the golden rule to follow is to only send emails that your recipients are wanting and expecting.
 As the email world moves towards reputation being attached to domain names rather than IP addresses, it is vital for your domain name’s own reputation that you check your sending practices frequently.
 We take care of the technical parts of email delivery, but we do have some advice to help stay out of spam folders.